PsCushman/resto-scores-and-more/README.md

 https://lpieran.github.io/SFRestaurant_Inspection_Scores_Map/

 The Story Map will lead the way...
-To see the Flask maps, you will need to download those maps and run them on a localhost
+To see the Flask maps, you will need to download those maps and run them on a localhost.

 ## Overview
-Our Project utilzes the San Francisco Resturant Scores provided by the SF government at https://datasf.org/opendata/.
+Our Project utilizes the San Francisco Restaurant Scores provided by the SF government at https://datasf.org/opendata/.
 We utilized both historical data, stored downloaded to a csv and live data gather through API calls.

 We created a Story Map (see first screenshot), which allows the user to click links to different maps including: